 - Make basic skills training universally available (e.g. how to install printers, set up email signatures, etc.)

 - Train new managers with on-demand videos to hone their management skills.

-- Share expert knowledge.
-Everyone has expertise in some area and using video can make this information available, even when that person is busy or out of the office.
+- Share expert knowledge Everyone has expertise in some area and using video can make this information available, even when that person is busy or out of the office.
 It also helps to preserve the knowledge, even if said expert leaves the company.

-- Make sales training more engaging, helping the sales team connect with prospects more meaningfully.
+- Make sales training and sales enablement more engaging, helping the sales team connect with prospects more meaningfully.
 For example, role-playing in recorded videos can show what to do in certain situations.

 - Compliance training can be more effective using video to cover important issues, including emergency procedures, etc.